lampix-org/lampixjs-core/docs/migration-guide.md

   // they will differ based on the name property
   // neural_network_name is a prop used with NeuralNetworkClassifier
   params: {},
-  // Action to be triggered when something happens inside a watcher
+  // Action to be triggered when something is classified inside the watcher
+  onClassification: Function,
+  // Optional
+  // Only for type: segmenter
+  // Called before onClassification with contour information for the located objects
-  action: Function
+  onLocation: Function
 }
 ```